Eyeliner Pencil: Your Essential Guide to Defined Eyes

 • Uneven Lines and Wings: This is a classic!

 • Fix: Don’t try to draw one perfect wing at a time.
 Instead, build up both sides simultaneously, step-by-step.
-Use the tape trick or a business card as a guide, and remember, a cotton swab dipped in micellar water is your best friend for quick corrections.
+Use the tape trick or a business card as a guide, and a cotton swab dipped in micellar water is your best friend for quick corrections.

 • The Dreaded Smudge or Transfer: When your liner ends up where it shouldn’t be.